 The income of a trust is subject to income tax at a standard rate of 20 per cent only.
-The beneficiary is given a credit for the income tax paid by the trustees against his or her income tax liability but can be taxed directly if he or she has the right to be paid the income as it arises.
+The beneficiary is given a credit for the income tax paid by the trustees against their income tax liability but can be taxed directly if they have the right to be paid the income as it arises.
 A surcharge at a rate of 20 per cent may apply to trust income that has not been distributed within 18 months.